-I'm not saying Smarkets is better, however, I am saying you should absolutely create an account and have it in your betting exchange arsenal.
+I'm not saying Smarkets is better, however, what I am saying is that you should absolutely create an account and have it in your betting exchange arsenal.
 If you need convincing, below are my main reasons as to why you should start using them alongside Betfair:

 2% Commission Rate

 The main talking point in the Smarkets vs Betfair debate is of course the difference in commission rates.
 With Smarkets offering a much lower flat-rate commission of just 2% on all winning bets, compared to Betfair's 5%.

 You may be thinking that 3% isn't much difference in the scheme of things, however this is a -60% difference.
 Which if you then break down per qualifying loss will show you just how much of a difference it makes financially.

 For example, if you find a 2.4 back bet with lay odds of 2.5 then you'll be looking at a qualifying loss of £3.47 from a £50 trigger bet, using Betfair Exchange.
 Compare this to using Smarkets for the same bet, you will have a qualifying loss of £2.59 - a difference of £0.88, which soon adds up if you're regularly matched betting.

 For a limited time only, Smarkets are running a jaw-dropping 0% commission promotion for all bets.
 To unlock this offer you simply need to open a Smarkets account as normal and then head to Oddsmonkey and upgrade to their Premium plan (£18.99).